plodoki/minio-server-setup/README.md

 If you encounter issues:

 1. Check the troubleshooting section
-2. Review the logs: `docker-compose logs`
+2. Review the logs: `docker compose logs`
 3. Verify your configuration: `cat .env`
 4. Check system requirements
 5. Open an issue with detailed information